 Why are harem pants also called Thai pants?

 Thai pants, while having the same appearance and often the same pattern as the harem pants, differ due to the fabrics used for their construction, as well as for the prints on them.
 They often bear symbols and images characteristic of the region and the culture of this civilization.

 Wow, I hope I did not tire you.
 Let’s go straight to the patterns of these famous pants with such a long history.

 There is no simpler pattern than this.
 It’s just a rectangle just pay attention:

 You could draw it directly on the fabric, but I do not recommend it.
 Better to waste some time designing than to slip your fabric and suffer more.
 So take some rice paper and start by making a rectangle half the width of the hips and the length we want to have in the pants.
 ACEG points

-The complete pattern requires a square with the length of the pants side by side and the other half of the hips next to it.
-But this would require a very large table so we will cut the square in half, on the green line, in the drawing above.
-We put two marks.
-Mark top E and mark under G .
+Then we should draw a square with a side the length of the pants (96 cm.) and immediately after that another rectangle like the first one.
+But this would require a very large table so we will draw half the square up to the green line in the drawing above.

 I designed the whole pattern to show you how the fabric will be folded and where we will have our two seams.
 Because there are only two!

 We cut the pattern without putting seam points and place our paper on the fabric that we will use folded.
 On the fold will be the side of the green line of the design.
 We note our marks as I explained above.